 A boring tool is similar to a left-hand external turning tool so far its cutting edge is concerned.

 The tool may be a bit type inserted in a boring bar or holder, or forged type having a tool shank.
 The figure shows an H.S.S. tool bit inserted in a boring bar.

-The bit is generally inserted at right angles to the centre line of the bar for boring a continuous hole passing from one end to the other end.
+The bit is generally inserted at right angles to the center line of the bar for boring a continuous hole passing from one end to the other end.

 8.1 Different Design of The Boring Tool

-The bit is set at a single to the axis projecting beyond the end of the bar for boring a blind hole.
+The bit is set at a single to the axis projecting beyond the end of the bar to bore a blind hole.

-- A tool bit having two cutting edges at it two ends is used for quick machining.
+- A tool bit having two cutting edges at its two ends is used for quick machining.

-- A wide double bladed cutter is inserted in the boring bar to finish boring opration.
+- A wide double-bladed cutter is inserted in the boring bar to finish the boring operation.

-- Two or more bits may be inserted in a boring bar for different diameters is one setting.
+- Two or more bits may be inserted in a boring bar for different diameters in one setting.

 8.2 Boring Bars: